jshttp/range-parser/README.md

 ##### combine

-Specifies if overlapping & adjacent ranges should be combined, defaults to `false`.
+Specifies if overlapping & adjacent subranges should be combined, defaults to `false`.
 When `true`, ranges will be combined and returned as if they were specified that way in the header.

 <!-- eslint-disable no-undef -->